amazon-archives/aws-serverless-event-fork-pipelines/pipelines/event-store-backup-pipeline/README.md

-## SNS Fork Storage and Backup
+## SNS Fork: Storage and Backup Pipeline

-This Serverless application provides an SNS Fork processing pipeline that saves topic messages to an Amazon S3 bucket for use as backups or other purposes, e.g., to query with Amazon Athena.
+This Serverless application provides an SNS Fork processing pipeline that saves topic events to an Amazon S3 bucket for use as backups or other purposes, e.g., to query with Amazon Athena.

 ## Architecture

 ![SNS Fork Backup and Storage Architecture](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/raw/master/storage-backup/images/storage-backup-architecture.png)

 1. An Amazon SQS queue is subscribed to the given SNS Topic ARN with an optional subscription filter policy.
-1. An AWS Lambda function reads messages from the SQS queue and publishes them to an Amazon Kinesis Data Firehose Delivery Stream, which saves them to an Amazon S3 bucket.
+1. An AWS Lambda function reads events from the SQS queue and publishes them to an Amazon Kinesis Data Firehose Delivery Stream, which saves them to an Amazon S3 bucket.

 ## Installation